← More about keyboards

 Here are some highlight features of what a keyboard with QMK firmware can do, potentially boosting your comfort and productivity.

 QMK is not strictly necessary.
 Other programmable keyboards have their own firmware features, and at least basic functionality is comparable.
-Or even with a regular keyboard, you can get some of these features in software with KMonad.
+Or even with a regular keyboard, you can get some of these features in software with Kanata or KMonad.

 Multiple layers